brandur/sorg/content/drafts/rust-critique.md

 Higher order types.
 More powerful macro systems.

-A language that's powerful enough ephemeralizes the code you have to write until there's nothing left -- put a few symbols down and a chain of macros long enough to wrap the Earth a few times expands it into a fully runnable program.
+A language that's powerful enough ephemeralizes the code you have to write until there's nothing left.
+A true type disciple's dream is to be able to write out one glyph and have it expand into a fully runnable version of Quake II through a long chain of macros long enough to wrap around the world a few times.
-Perfection.

 Or is it?
 Complex language mechanics have a cost, and that cost can roughly be described as the bar that needs to be vaulted in order to get productive in it.
 If a type system is so elaborate and so complicated that it's hard to get a program to compile, people give up.
-Future programmers die before they reach adolescence in a hostile environment of lifetime parameters, move semantics, and ownership structures.
+Potential developers die before they reach adolescence in a hostile environment of type parameters nested eight levels deep and inscrutable errors generated from bad macro invocations.

-I call this "Haskellification" because while to some Haskell is the most beautiful language ever created, to most it's an arcane, unapproachable monster.
-Like it or not, it's not how you should ever want your new language to turn out because a barrier to entry higher than Everest is an absolute guarantee that history will remember it as intellectual curiosity used by no more than a few eccentrics instead of a mainstream practical tool.
+Let's take a look at an example.
+[Diesel][diesel] is an ORM written for Rust.
+It has a multitude of great features and it does certain things better than any comparable system before it (including ActiveRecord, Sequel, etc.).
+One neat feature is that you can compose queries with its typed DSL, and it will catch malformed queries at compile time.

 ```
 error[E0271]: type mismatch resolving `<schema::podcast_feed_locations::table as diesel::query_source::AppearsInFromClause<schema::podcast_feed_locations::table>>::Count == diesel::query_source::Never`